Cost of goods sold definition

 For more business concepts made simple, check out these articles on cash burn rate, net profit, operating margin, accounts payable, accounts receivable, cash flow, profit and loss statement, balance sheet, and expense budgeting.

-Editor’s note: This article was originally posted in January 2015.
-It was updated in July 2018.
+Editor’s note: This article was originally published in 2015.
+It was updated in 2020.